How I Became a Midlife Snowbird

 I first became a snowbird at the age of "forty-something."
 I don't have close family who are snowbirds and we don't own a vacation home -- it's just been a long time goal to become a snowbird.
 A bucket list goal... to escape from the Midwestern winters.
 I didn't think it would happen for me until possibly much later in life.
 Like many people, the daily shuffle of career, family and friends can be all-consuming and focusing on dreams typically gets pushed aside for "someday."

-My husband and I were married in the West Indies, on the gorgeous island of St Lucia during their prime season, which is January.
-Of course, most couples don't envision winter as ideal for weddings, but our plan was to go somewhere tropical and warm for anniversaries and temporarily get away from frigid Midwestern winters, even if just for a long weekend.
+My husband and I were married in January in the West Indies, on the gorgeous island of St Lucia.
+Of course, most couples don't envision winter as ideal for weddings, but our plan was to go somewhere tropical, sunny and warm for anniversaries and temporarily get away from frigid Midwestern winters, even if just for a long weekend.

 A year before our ten year anniversary, which was in January, 2016, we decided to celebrate with a romantic week-long visit to a lush Caribbean island, such as Turks and Caicos.
 We had allocated a decent budget for a beachfront hotel, airfare, food and entertainment.
 Turks and Caicos is stunning with everything anyone could ever want, but I felt something wasn't right.
 It didn't seem like a good fit for us.